 All of the Company's coking coal requirements for its Brazilian units are imported due to the low quality of Brazilian coal.
 Coking coal is the main energy input at the Ouro Branco mill and is used at the coking facility.
 Although this mill is not dependent on coke supplies, a contraction in the supply of coking coal could adversely affect the integrated operations at this site.
-The coking coal used in this mill is imported from Canada, the United States, Australia, Mozambique, Peru, Russia and Colombia.
-Although the market for the supply of coking coal is relatively balanced at the moment, and we have entered into long-term contracts with negotiable prices periodically to minimize the risks of shortages, a shortage of coking coal in the international market would adversely affect the steel producing capacity of the Ouro Branco mill.
+The coking coal used in this mill is imported from Canada, the United States, Australia, Mozambique, Peru and Colombia.
+We have entered into long-term contracts with negotiable prices periodically to minimize the risks of shortages.
+A shortage of coking coal in the international market would adversely affect the steel producing capacity of the Ouro Branco mill.
 In addition, an increase in prices could reduce profit margins.
-Another related risk is the currency depreciation to which the Ouro Branco Mill is exposed, since all coking coal coal coal coal used is the operation is imported.
+Another related risk is the currency depreciation to which the Ouro Branco Mill is exposed, since all coking coal cosumed by the operation is imported.

 Volatility in the supply and prices of these and other raw materials, energy and transportation, could adversely affect the Company's results of operations.
-We are increasingly vulnerable to inflationary cost pressures, especially in relation to the prices of electricity, natural gas and CO2.
-These inflationary cost pressures could become exacerbated as a consequence of the Russian invasion of Ukraine, the resulting disruption of markets and supply chains and the uncertain impact of sanctions.
+We are vulnerable to inflationary cost pressures, especially in relation to the prices of electricity, natural gas and CO2.
+There were inflationary cost pressures as a consequence of the Russian invasion of Ukraine in 2022, resulting in disruption of markets and supply chains and sanctions impacts.

-As a result, the Company's financial condition and results of operations may be adversely affected.
+Such events could adversely affect the Company's financial condition and results of operations.